UMAprotocol/UMIPs/UMIPs/umip-24.md

 In the future it may be beneficial for the UMA community to develop our own, more transparent and decentralized calculation of TVL.

 On the other hand, DeFi Pulse's TVL metric is so commonly referenced in larger crypto community that, for many, their metric defines TVL.
-For that reason, even if we do decide to develop our own TVL All metric, the market may still see the need for a DeFiPulseTVL_ALL derivative that tokenizes DeFi Pulse's calculations.
+For that reason, even if we do decide to develop our own TVL All metric, the market may still see the need for a DEFI_PULSE_TOTAL_TVL derivative that tokenizes DeFi Pulse's calculations.

 If DeFi Pulse suspends their api service a new price feed source will have to be determined.
 The Graph and Dune Analytics offer alternatives for independent measurements.
 Taking a median value was considered but due to the lack of standardization of the metric, values between DeFi Pulse, Graph, and Dune were often more than an order of magnitude apart.
 Appropriate scaling could be applied in the future with the development of a UMA community TVL metric.